w3c/wai-media-intro/source/accessible-media/production-audio-description.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-The `kind` attribute will cause the description file to be received invisibly (e.g., off-screen) so sighted users will not see it, but screen readers will be aware of it.
+The `kind` attribute will cause the description file to be received invisibly (i.e., off-screen) so sighted users will not see it, but screen readers will be aware of it.
 Screen readers will then read the description text as it is delivered, synchronized at the time of playback.
 Read more about [techniques for delivering TTS descriptions](https://www.w3.org/TR/WCAG20-TECHS/H96.html).
 See [functioning examples of TTS descriptions](http://ncamftp.wgbh.org/ibm/dvs/#videos) using the `track` element along with Javascript to illustrate how screen readers will read off-screen descriptions aloud.

 ## Extended descriptions